OpenEnergyPlatform/open-MaStR/README.md

 ## Installation

-It it recommended to use a virtual python environment, for example [conda](https://docs.conda.io/en/latest/miniconda.html) or [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html).
+It is recommended to use a virtual python environment, for example [conda](https://docs.conda.io/en/latest/miniconda.html) or [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html).
 The package is intended to be used with Python >=3.6